Redevaerk/terraform-docker-image/README.md

 ## Examples

-- [Simple](https://github.com/redevaerk/terraform-docker-image/tree/main/examples/simple) - This example will build and push Docker images with default settings.
+- [Simple](https://github.com/redevaerk/terraform-docker-image/tree/main/examples/simple) - This example will build and push Docker image with default settings.
+- [Build Image With Context](https://github.com/redevaerk/terraform-docker-image/tree/main/examples/build-image-with-context) - This example will build and push Docker image with a context in different folder.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements